AmeliaSZK/CoulAdj-PQ/README.md

 * In ProcessSubtables for RightNeighbours, consider doing the min-max & purge there
 * In RightNeighbours, consider purging both before the min-max and after.
     * (At the time of writing, we are only purging after)
+* In AllTopNeighbours, consider using 1 statement to keep Top Center neighbours